-Analysis: This application was considered by the P&Z on August 25, 2025, wherein the P&Z disagreed with staff's recommendation and recommended approval of the amendment.
+Analysis: This application is scheduled to appear in front of the Planning & Zoning Commission on August 25, 2025.
 This application is consistent with FLUE Policy 5.1.3.

 j.
 FLUE Policy 5.1.4: Notice of Hearing - The County shall provide notice consistent with Florida Statutes and as further defined in the LDC.